-A Legal Clinic staff attorney will attend intake with new volunteers and will be present during subsequent intake sessions.
-The staff attorney who attends intake with you will assist with triaging clients, making referrals for matters we do not handle and will be available to answer questions.
-Legal Clinic staff will also be available by telephone during the intake session and to provide substantive and strategic advice and resources as the representation moves forward.
-Each intake site has an assigned case counseling attorney and that attorney will be your primary source for advice, samples, etc. Legal Clinic staff will not co-counsel cases unless the case is particularly difficult, unusual, or significant to other litigation or systemic advocacy.
+A Legal Clinic staff attorney will attend intake with new volunteers and be present during subsequent intake sessions.
+The staff attorney who attends intake with you will assist with triaging clients, making referrals for matters we do not handle and be available to answer questions.
+Legal Clinic staff will also be available by telephone during the intake session and to provide substantive and strategic advice and resources.
+Each intake site has an assigned case counseling attorney and that attorney will be your primary source for advice, samples, etc. Legal Clinic staff do not generally co-counsel cases unless the case is particularly difficult, unusual, or significant to other litigation or systemic advocacy.
 For all cases, however, the case counseling attorney must be kept up-to-date on all case activity.
-Volunteers should regularly update and consult with their case counseling attorney and provide drafts of pleadings and other documents and letters for review.
-This will ensure that the case counseling attorneys can provide volunteers with the best possible advice, that the case counseling attorneys will know what problems or issues should be a priority for the Legal Clinic's policy work, and, most importantly, that our clients will receive the highest quality assistance possible.
+Volunteers should regularly update and consult with their case counseling attorney and provide drafts of pleadings and other documents and correspondence for review.
+This ensures that the case counseling attorneys can provide volunteers with the best possible advice, that the case counseling attorneys will know what problems or issues should be a priority for the Legal Clinic's policy work, and, most importantly, that our clients will receive the highest quality assistance possible.